 In this case, accuracy refers to the correct amount of predictions made by a various speech model or human assisting.
 Greater accuracy translates to a strong performance by the speech to text provider.
 This is particularly important for individuals with disabilities who rely on speech to text tools in the work environment.

-In order to reach high levels of accuracy (99% according to the ADA) it is advisable to use a partner like Verbit.
+In order to reach high levels of accuracy, it is advisable to use a partner like Verbit.
 In 2021, Verbit earned a place on TechRadar’s list of “Best Speech-to-Text Services for its live transcription and captioning solutions for the corporate world.
 Verbit’s accurate speech to text solutions are being used by businesses globally to make their content accessible and their work rhythms more efficient.

-Telephone numbers are a prime example of when speech to text inaccuracies can occur.
+Telephone numbers are a prime example of when inaccuracies can occur.
 When saying numbers out loud, one might use ‘oh’ instead of ‘zero’ or use double/triple digits such as ‘triple three’.
 Context is also critical because there are so many nuances and ambiguities that need to be accounted for in language.
 For example, “pounds’ can be a reference to either weight or currency.
 For businesses looking to create professional transcripts, it is imperative that speech to text is as accurate as possible in order to expedite and not detract from the workflow.
-Partnering with a service like Verbit that uses human editors in addition to automated technology ensures that the highest accuracy level is achieved.
+Partnering with a service like Verbit that uses professional humans and automated technology ensures that the highest accuracy level is achieved.

 The advantages of using speech 2 text